CTF-Organizers/OpenChallSpec/docs/challenge_specification.rst

 The string defines the docker image for this solution.
 This can be defined in the same ways as :ref:`the image in a service container<deploy-image>`.

 The solution container usually needs to know on which host and port a service runs on.
-This information is passed as strings as command line arguments when running a docker container.
-The strings are formatted the way they are defined in solve_script_display_, meaning that for ``tcp`` challenges a string like ``192.0.2.69:1337`` will be used and for ``website`` challenges the service URL will be used.
+This information is passed as a string in a command line argument when running a docker container.
+The string MUST be formatted by separating the host and port of the service with a colon, like this: ``192.0.2.69:1337``

-If a challenge has multiple services, they MUST be passed in the following order:
+If a challenge has multiple services, they MUST be passed as separate command line arguments in the following order:
 1. All predefined_services_, in the order they are defined
 2. For all containers_ in the order they are defined: all services_, in the order they are defined

-When creating the container, be sure to use `ENTRYPOINT in exec form <https://docs.docker.com/engine/reference/builder/#entrypoint>`_ as otherwise the command line arguments will not work.
+When creating the container, be sure to use `ENTRYPOINT in exec form <https://docs.docker.com/engine/reference/builder/#entrypoint>`_ as otherwise the command line arguments will not be passed to the entrypoint in the container.
 Using ``CMD`` instead will not work.

-The solution container must be run with an environment variable ``FLAG``, containing the first ``text``-type flags_ entry enclosed in the flag format (a valid flag).
+The solution container MUST be run with an environment variable ``FLAG``, containing the first ``text``-type flags_ entry enclosed in the flag format (a valid flag).
 If no such entry exists, the environment variable MUST be set to an empty string.

 If the challenge is functioning as expected, the solution container MUST output nothing more than a valid flag and optionally a trailing newline.
 Scripts that run this solution container SHOULD strip the resulting flag from whitespace on both ends before validating, in order to prevent rouge whitespace from invalidating the flag.
 Any output that is not a valid flag should be treated as if the service is malfunctioning.